kwhite2/git/lessons.md

 - No, you don't need to initialize the folder after adding a new file for an assignment or otherwise.
 In this case, we've already initialized the process; Git is tracking the folder.
 After the file is added, we just need to notify Git to take a snapshot of the additions and changes using the `git add`, `git commit` sequence.
 We can also use `git push` to share those changes on GitHub.
 - No, the -u fly does not need to be used again.
 This flag is only necessary when setting up the original connection between the folder on your local machine and the folder on GitHub.

+## Evaluation

+How does the process of pushing differ from the processes of staging and committing discussed in the previous lesson?
+- There is no fundamental difference between these processes.
+- Staging and Committing set up the files whereas pushing is the act of taking the snapshot.
+- Staging and committing the files is to communicate with GitHub on the Internet, pushing the changes happens on your local machine.
+- Staging and committing the files happens on your local machine, pushing the changes is to communicate with GitHub on the Internet.

+wihich best describes what you're doing when you use the command 'git push'
+- you telling Git to take a snapshot of changes made to a file.*
+- you telling Git which files with changes you want it to pay attention to.
+- you telling git to pay attention to a folder storing files you want to make changes to.
+- you are copying the updated files with the changes to the repository on GitHub*
+- the second part of a two-step process.*

+What happens if you use git push without staging and committing files?
+- Git won't know what files you want to take a snapshot of.*
+- Git won't take a snapshot of the files.*
+- Your computer won't know what changes to share with GitHub.*
+- Git will take the snapshot of the files*
+- You will have successfully created a new version of the file.*
+- You will have communicated with GitHub and shared a copy of the updated files.
+- You will have communicated with GitHub to copy a set of files from their servers to your local machine.

+what happens if you stage and commit files, but not git push?
+- Git won't know what files you want to take a snapshot of.
+- Git won't take a snapshot of the files.
+- Your computer won't know what changes to share with GitHub.
+- Git will take the snapshot of the files*
+- You will have successfully created a new version of the file.*
+- You will have communicated with GitHub and shared a copy of the updated files.
+- You will have communicated with GitHub to copy a set of files from their servers to your local machine.

 # Cloning & Forking

 GitHub was built for sharing and collaborating on projects.
 A key advantage of the platform is that you can find lots of bits of software that do many different things--such as code for plugins for WordPress or Leaflet.
 Increasingly, you might find syllabi or open writing projects.
 If a project is public, you can save a copy of it to your local machine, work on it, save your admendations and share it on your own GitHub account.
 Like we've already mentioned, GitHub usefully helps track attribution along the way.